A young girl covers her ear while her parents fight

 What does this mean for me?

-The recent amendments serve as a timely reminder of the importance of specialist family law advice and representation if you’re a victim-survivor of family violence or a victim of a false allegation, for both parenting and property proceedings.
+These amendments serve as a timely reminder of the importance of specialist Family Law advice and representation if you’re a victim-survivor of family violence or a victim of a false allegation, for both parenting and property proceedings.

 If these issues affect you or someone you know, Coleman Greig’s Family Law team is here to help.